JonasGiven/GDP-PREDICTION-IN-2030-IN-SA/README.md

 ## Contact

-For any questions or further information, please contact [me] at [jonasgiven18@gmail.com].
+For any questions or further information, please contact me via [email](jonasgiven18@gmail.com).

 Thank you for exploring this project!
 I hope it provides valuable insights into the relationship between education and economic growth in South Africa.